MatrixManAtYrService/v2i-unofficial/Readme.txt

 ----------------------
 V2I Hub is middleware that runs on Linux Ubuntu 14.04 LTS.
-It is recommended that appropriate security and firewall settings be used on the computer running Linux, including conforming to your agency’s security best practices and IT protocols.
+It is recommended that appropriate security and firewall settings be used on the computer running Linux, including conforming to your agencyâ€™s security best practices and IT protocols.

 For configuration and maintenance, the V2I Hub software includes an Administration Portal that runs in a web browser on the host device.
 The default Username for accessing this Administration Portal is